zackelia/codebreaker-2019/Task 4/README.md

 After running these commands, we see that only `classes2.dex` has relevant code so we will import that into Ghidra and let it run its initial analysis.
 Once analysis is complete, we will take a look at the exports and classes to get a feel of what methods exist.
 What initially sticks out is that code is written in a standard Java paradigm with getters and setters as access control.
 With this, we will easily be able to see how variables are stored and retrieved.

 To learn more about the `checkpin` column, we will look at `setCheckPin`.
 We see that the bytes are stored in an object of type `BlobAppField`, which is not a native type to Java or any library.
-Since this value is being compared when we login and it is a custom type, there must be an overriden `equals` method for this type.
+Since this value is being compared when we login and it is a custom type, there must be an overridden `equals` method for this type.
 There are several `equal` functions but we will choose the one from the `BlobAppField` class.
 We can now use `Show References to` in order to see where this function is called.
 The two results are the Client `equals` and `generateSymmetricKey`.

 Looking at `generateSymmetricKey`, we see that an `encryptPin` is being "checked" against the `checkPin`.
 Using the decompiled Java, we can see how these values are calculated.